Homepage > Journal > How to prepare a research report?

 How you like that:

-If we type into the search box the keywords such as – UX report or research report example – we will get access to many examples of research report templates.
+If we type keywords into the search box, such as — UX report or UX research report example — we'll access many examples of UX research report templates.

 Do they all carry some value?
 Unfortunately, no.

-Contrary to what people may think, a research report – especially a qualitative research report – is governed by its own laws, which we should know and obey.
+Contrary to what people may think, a research report — especially a qualitative one — is governed by its own laws, which we should know and obey.

-The research report is an important document that many stakeholders will treat not just as another corporate document but as a working tool.
+The research report is an important document summarizing the findings of a research project that many stakeholders will treat not just as another corporate document but as a working tool.

-Of course, as long as its author takes into account the specific needs of the report's reader during its preparation.
+Of course, as long as its author considers the specific needs of the report's audience during its preparation.

-Therefore questions like – How to write a research report?
+Therefore, questions like: How to write a research report?
 What does it need to include?
-How to correctly prepare it? – become very important.
+How to prepare it correctly?
+Become very important.

-As is the more fundamental question – What is a research report?
-Defining the term, determining what a UX research report is, and indicating its subject matter and scope of applicability help to understand its functions much better.
+The more fundamental question is: What is a research report?
+Determining the term, defining what a UX research report is, and indicating its subject matter and scope of applicability help us understand its functions much better.

 By knowing and understanding the characteristics and functions that UX research reports carry, we can understand their importance.
-We will also be able to prepare them in a way that will make them more useful.
+We'll also be able to prepare them in a way that will make them more useful.

-If you are curious about how to write a qualitative or quantitative research report, what a UX research report should be, and what form it should definitely not take, be sure to read this article.
+If you're curious about how to write a qualitative or quantitative research report, what a UX research report should be, and what form it shouldn't take, read this article.

 Do you want to perform UX Research?